Clicky

 You can find out more here.

-The main effect of this change is that clients (not contractors) are now responsible for making IR35 determinations of their workers.
 To avoid potential liabilities resulting from the flawed legislation, this has resulted in blanket bans of limited company contractors by many larger clients.

 April 2023 Off Payroll repeal subsequently cancelled

-To the surprise of the industry, in September 2022, the Chancellor Kwarsi Kwarteng announced that the Off Payroll working rules (‘Chapter 10’) would be scrapped from April 2023 onwards.
+To the surprise of the industry, in September 2022, Chancellor Kwarsi Kwarteng announced that the Off Payroll working rules (‘Chapter 10’) would be scrapped from April 2023 onwards.

 However, this decision was reversed on October 17th 2022 by new Chancellor Jeremy Hunt.